August 14

 - With his 20th stolen base in Chicago, Texas backstop Ivan Rodriguez becomes the first catcher in major league history with 20 homers and 20 stolen bases in the same season.

-- Boston defeats Seattle, 13-2, as rookie DH Brian Daubach goes 5-for-5, including a home run, and drives home six runs.
-He'll drive in another five the following day.
+- Boston defeats Seattle, 13 - 2, as rookie DH Brian Daubach goes 5 for 5, including a home run, and drives home six runs.
+He'll drive in another five tomorrow.

-- The Rockies and Expos combine to hit 10 home runs in Colorado's 11-8 victory.
+- The Rockies and Expos combine to hit ten home runs in Colorado's 11 - 8 victory.
 Four players - Montreal's Geoff Blum and Colorado's Edgard Clemente, Todd Helton and Dante Bichette - each hit a pair, while Jose Vidro and Rondell White also connect.
-It is only the 3rd time in major league history that four players have each hit two home runs in the same game.
+It is only the third time in major league history that four players have each hit two home runs in the same game.

 - 2002:

 - Two contests in the American League go 14 innings.
-Geronimo Gil hits a 2-out 14th inning homer to give Baltimore a 6 - 5 victory over Minnesota, while the Yankees overcome a straight steal of home by Mike Sweeney to beat the Royals 3 - 2.
-Bernie Williams hits an RBI single to give Ramiro Mendoza (8-3) the win.
+Geronimo Gil hits a two-out 14th-inning homer to give Baltimore a 6 - 5 victory over Minnesota, while the Yankees overcome a straight steal of home by Mike Sweeney to beat the Royals, 3 - 2.
+Bernie Williams hits an RBI single to give Ramiro Mendoza the win.

-- Reds C Jason LaRue has a bad first inning with knuckleballer Jared Fernandez on the mound, and allows three consecutive passed balls and a run-scoring wild pitch.
+- Reds C Jason LaRue has a bad 1st inning with knuckleballer Jared Fernandez on the mound, and allows three consecutive passed balls and a run-scoring wild pitch.
 LaRue will lead the majors this year with 20 passed balls.
-The Diamondbacks break a tie in the 6th as Tony Womack singles off reliever John Riedling to win, 7 - 2, their 18th out of 22 games.
-Luis Gonzalez misses the game because of a strained rib cage, and ends his ML high streak of 446 consecutive games played.
+The Diamondbacks break a tie in the 6th as Tony Womack singles off reliever John Riedling to win, 7 - 2, their 18th win out of 22 games.
+Luis Gonzalez misses the game because of a strained rib cage, and ends his major league high streak of 446 consecutive games played.

 - 2003 - Despite a massive blackout in the Northeast, the game between the Mets and the Giants at Shea Stadium is the only postponement on the major league schedule.
 Although the cities of Detroit, Toronto and Cleveland are without electricity, the Tigers, Blue Jays and Indians either have the day off or are playing on the road.

-- 2004 - The Florida State League's Daytona Cubs will be forced to shift their home games into away contests as Hurricane Charley causes extensive damage to their historic ballpark.
+- 2004 - The Florida State League's Daytona Cubs will be forced to shift their home games into away contests as Hurricane Charley causes extensive damage to their historic ballpark, Jackie Robinson Stadium.
 The facility, which was built in 1914 and renamed for Jackie Robinson to commemorate the site where the future Hall of Famer and civil rights advocate played his first exhibition game with the Montreal Royals, was also damaged by Hurricane Donna (1966) and Hurricane Floyd (1999).

 - 2007:

 - Bobby Cox is ejected by Ted Barrett for arguing a strike call against Chipper Jones.
-It is Cox's 132nd career MLB ejection, breaking the record held for over 70 years by John McGraw.
+It is Cox's 132nd career major league ejection, breaking the record held for over 70 years by John McGraw.

 - Jose Offerman is arrested on two counts of second-degree assault.
 Offerman, playing for the Long Island Ducks, is hit by a pitch from Matt Beech.
 He hits Beech and catcher John Nathans with his bat, breaking Beech's finger and giving Nathans a serious concussion.
 He posts a $10,000 bond.